 - Be able to provide technology-enabled solutions to internal/external customers in a specialism which you can select from software engineering, IT business analysis, cyber security or data analysis.

 - Acquire high level skills in analysis, critical thinking, innovation, entrepreneurship and problem solving to enable long term career development and progression.

-- Appreciate the legal, social, ethical, environmental and professional issues involvement in the development and application of digital technologies.
+- Learn to appreciate the legal, social, ethical, environmental and professional issues involved in the development and application of digital technologies.

-- Develop a range of transferable skills including communication, cogent presentation of ideas and arguments, both independent and team working and practise these skills within the workplace.
+- Develop a range of transferable skills including communication, cogent presentation of ideas and arguments, the ability to work both independently and in a team and to practise these skills within the workplace.

 Tailor the course to suit your organisations needs

-The course consists of core elements delivered mainly in years one and two with a choice of routes for years three and four which can be selected to suit the employers’ requirements.
+The course consists of core elements delivered mainly in Years 1 and 2 with a choice of routes for Years 3 and 4 which can be selected to suit the employers’ requirements.

 How is the course assessed?

-Students work will be assessed via a range of methods, including projects, presentation, reflections, reports, e-portfolios, blogs, practice examinations, online examinations, logo book submissions, code submissions, products, product demonstrations and research proposals.
+Students work will be assessed via a range of methods, including projects, presentation, reflections, reports, e-portfolios, blogs, practice examinations, online examinations, log book submissions, code submissions, products, product demonstrations and research proposals.